 5. Set your goal and budget

-Before sending your ad out into the world, you’ll want to determine what your goals are for the ad and how much you can spend to reach those goals.
+Before sending your ad to the world, you should determine its goals and the amount you can spend to achieve them.

 Think about your objectives.
 Is it to gather lead information?
-What are your conversion goals – meaning out of 100 people that see your ad, how many do you want to click on it?
+What are your conversion goals?
+Out of 100 people who see your ad, how many do you want to click on it?
 How many leads convert into paying clients?
 And how much did they pay?

-Get clear on all your numbers, and your marketing objectives since they will affect your budget.
-That is how you will determine what is a good cost for you.
-Remember, your ads should eventually be making you more money that you’re spending on them.
+Get clear on your numbers and marketing objectives since they will affect your budget.
+That is how you will determine what a reasonable cost is for you.
+Remember, your ads should eventually make you more money than you’re spending on them.
 If they’re not, your formula needs fixing.

 6. Facebook targeting

-Facebook is smart enough to figure out what the right audience is after a few conversions, but to start you’ll need to help your ads get on the right path.
+Facebook is smart enough to determine the right audience after a few conversions, but you’ll need to help your ads get on the right path.

-Make sure that you input your location when creating ad campaigns.
-Use the information that you know about your ideal clients to target your ads based on a combination of qualities.
-You can narrow down by demographic information like age and gender, then get even more specific and target people with certain interests (like physical fitness).
+When creating ad campaigns, make sure to input your location.
+Use your information about your ideal clients to target your ads based on a combination of qualities.
+You can narrow down demographic information like age and gender, then get even more specific and target people with certain interests (like physical fitness).

-Keep an eye on your audience size and be sure not to make it too small.
-You want to make sure you are still targeting a large number of people.
+Keep an eye on your audience size, and don’t make it too small.
+You want to ensure that you are still targeting a large number of people.
 Once your campaign is launched, Facebook will be able to determine who to show your ads to and where.

 7. A/B Testing

-A/B testing involves pitting two or more different ads against each other and seeing how they compare.
-You will want to test things like your ad copy, your media, and your offers.
+A/B testing involves comparing two or more ads.
+You should test your ad copy, media, and offers.

 Use Facebook analytics to monitor your results and adjust accordingly.
 Things to keep in mind: